-The purpose of such representation is to make known the concerns of residents, and by doing so work towards achieving the best possible living environment.
+The purpose of such representation is to make known the concerns of residents, placing their interests and concerns at the centre of all decision making that affects residents in the city centre, and by doing so work towards achieving the best possible living environment.

-We work to support community building in the city centre, and look to cooperate with other Auckland City Centre organisations having similar objectives.
+We look to cooperate and engage with other Auckland City Centre organisations having similar objectives.

 The Way We Work

-Our primary focus is to support the integrity of the City Centre Masterplan as the primary delivery model for all city centre projects, including various forms of transport.The CCRG expects that all private use of public space should come at a cost to the user with that revenue spent & dedicated to improving the public realm.
+Our primary focus is to support the integrity of the City Centre Masterplan as the primary delivery model for all city centre projects, including various forms of transport that favour environmentally friendly options.The CCRG expects that all private use of public street space should come at a cost to the user with that revenue spent dedicated to improving the public realm.